 Layers for summits and peaks: It’s crazy how much of a temperature difference there is from base to top.
 It’s very easy to underestimate the cold.
 The wind picks up too.
 I got uncomfortably chilly on a few runs; getting injured at that point could lead to hypothermia.
-A minimal windbreaker is definitely worth it’s weight.
+A minimal windbreaker is definitely worth it’s weight, and a packable waterproof jacket a wise decision.
 Always bring extra layers.

 Mountain trail shoes: Some shoes perform better on mountain terrain.
 I got the Bushidos II and they were noticeably grippier on stone with their softer plastics.
 Skree, scrambling, loose rocks might also give a bigger beating to your feet than you might be used to.
 Buy something that works for you with the right traction and cushioning.
 Expect faster wear on rugged terrain; I abused my shoes.
 They wore down faster than usual but they’ve performed superbly.

 Many trails have glacier water streams, delicious… but you need a filter.
 There’s many types with their trade-offs.
 My preferred method was bottle with squeeze.